martinResearch/numba_midi/README.md

 # numba_midi

 ![python_package](https://github.com/martinResearch/numba_midi/actions/workflows//python-package.yml/badge.svg)

 A Numba-accelerated Python library for fast MIDI file reading and music score processing.

-This library is implemented entirely in Python, making it portable and easy to modify and extend for python developpers.
+This library is implemented entirely in Python, making it portable and easy to modify and extend for Python developers.
 Efficiency is achieved by using NumPy structured arrays to store data instead of creating per-event or per-note Python class instances.
 The library leverages NumPy vectorized operations where possible and uses Numba for non-vectorizable operations.

 ## Main features

-* read and write midi files
+* Read and write MIDI files.
-* pure python, making its internals more accessible to python developpers
+* Pure Python, making its internals more accessible to Python developers.
-* 7x faster on average than *pretty_midi* for reading a midi file from disk.
+* 7x faster on average than *pretty_midi* for reading a MIDI file from disk.
-* events (note on and off) and notes (start and duration) representations
+* Events (note on and off) and notes (start and duration) representations.
-* tracks representation based on numpy arrays making it trivial to do vectorized operations on all notes in a track.
+* Tracks representation based on NumPy arrays, making it trivial to do vectorized operations on all notes in a track.
-* multiple modes regarding how to process overlapping notes when converting from events to note representation.
+* Multiple modes regarding how to process overlapping notes when converting from events to note representation.
-* conversion to and from priano roll representation
+* Conversion to and from piano roll representation.
-* conversion functions from/to pretty_midi and symusic
+* Conversion functions from/to `pretty_midi` and `symusic`.
-* timestamps and durations both in seconds and ticks
+* Timestamps and durations both in seconds and ticks.

 ## Installation